A Resource for FINDING Your Wedding or Elopement Venue

 For many couples, beginning the wedding or elopement planning starts with finding a place to share the day together, aka a venue.
 With planning a wedding of my own and also working with couples, finding a wedding venue can be one of the more challenging parts of planning for a variety of reasons... location, budget, tone and setting for the day, an available date... you get the idea.
 It can get a bit overwhelming and for most, planning a wedding or an elopement is a new experience so it can be a difficult to know what to expect.

 For all of these reasons, I put this resource together to look beyond the norm and into other options for your day.
 I truly believe it all comes back to staying true to who you are and creating a day that really fits you two.
 With a little out-of-the-conventional thinking and looking into options such as AirBNB, National Parks, family land, or a quaint venue mixed with a little planning, you can build something that truly sets an authentic tone for you two.

 We moved to Colorado for a few reasons... the beautiful, sweeping mountains and also the friendly and down-to-earth people.
-Both reasons which give this sunny state a boost in why it's an amazing place to get married or elope.
+And bonus, it's an amazing place to get married or elope.
 But I get it... when you google “Colorado wedding venues” you may get lost in a sea of options (my husband and I married in Colorado so we’ve been right in your shoes).
 To help, I've featured a few of my personal favorites...

 And above all, give yourselves the time and space to sit down and write out what your wedding or elopement looks like for you two when looking at a place to celebrate the day.
 Whether that's choosing to get married on top of a mountain or in your backyard, I'm here to tell you that you can do things your own way to keep it truly sincere.
 Often times the most unconventional places will surprise you.